vampics/baseTemp/README.md

 ##### Helper

 The framework includes some little helper for optimal codeing.
+You can use them in all your own modules.

 Variables | What it does
 --- | ---